The 15 Best '80s Comedies Ranked

 13. Fast Times at Ridgemont High

 "Fast Times at Ridgemont High" isn't your typical raunchy teen comedy.
-There's plenty of sex, of course, including but not limited to the now-famous scene of Phoebe Cates climbing out of the pool.
+There's plenty of intimate scenes, of course, including but not limited to the now-famous scene of Phoebe Cates climbing out of the pool.
 But the entire production is tinged with melancholy — the bittersweet musings of a group of high schoolers who are so eager to become adults, but come to regret the constraints of responsibility.

 "Fast Times at Ridgemont High" represents the feature-length directorial debut of Amy Heckerling, who would keenly satirize teen culture again with "Clueless"; it was also Cameron Crowe's first screenwriting gig.
 So, here we witness the birth of two behind-the-scenes talents who would become masters of the coming-of-age story.
 "Fast Times at Ridgemont High" also jumpstarted the careers of Jennifer Jason Leigh and Sean Penn, who became famous for his work as the good-natured stoner Jeff Spicoli.